jannis-kiriasis/insured/README.md

 ![Color Palette](./README-files/insured-color-palette.png)

-All the text colour combinations have been tested for accessibility and they all achieve a minimum of WCAG AA (2/3 achieved WCAG AAA).
+All the text colour combinations have been tested for accessibility and they all achieve WCAG AAA.
 - [Colour contrast test: white on red](https://webaim.org/resources/contrastchecker/?fcolor=FFFFFF&bcolor=A42D2D) - Used on buttons.
 - [Colour contrast test: black on light blue](https://webaim.org/resources/contrastchecker/?fcolor=000000&bcolor=F3F4FA) - Used on the main text area.
 - [Colour contrast test: blue on light blue](https://webaim.org/resources/contrastchecker/?fcolor=3B4D97&bcolor=F3F4FA) - Used on headings.